My Plantiful Cooking

 Jump to Recipe

-You can serve it sweet with fruits and nut butter, or make a savory version topped with vegan andouille sausages and silken tofu scramble.
+Make it sweet and serve it with nut butter and fruit, or turn it into a savory porridge topped with vegan andouille sausages and a silken tofu scramble.

 Stirring a bowl of barley porridge with maple syrup and blueberries beside.